Aviah/django-selenium-page-objects/README.md

 This repository contains all the layers you need to write tests in the page objects pattern:

+####selenium_page_objects
-**selenium_page_objects:** These are the base classes that map application context objects like pages, contacts, products, etc to Selenium generic HTML elements
+The base classes that map application context objects like pages, contacts, products, etc to Selenium generic HTML elements

+###selenium_site
-**selenium_site:** This is where you write your specific site context objects, using the selenium_page_objects base classes.
+Where you write your specific site context objects, using the selenium_page_objects base classes.
 In a way, this layer maps the objects, attributes and methods to the actual GUI

+###selenium_test
-**selenium_test:** Here you write test cases, with common unittest.
+Here you write test cases, with common unittest.
 You use the selenium_site objects to write a test that map to the application context, and when possible using page objects and page methods that have similar name to the actual website pages and user actions.

 ## Components